GENPACK: KPI-Guided Multi-Criteria Genetic Algorithm for Industrial 3D Bin Packing: Experimental Results

 In addition to aggregate KPI scores, Figure~\ref{fig:kpi-graphs} shows the evolution of absolute density and surface support as a function of the number of successfully packed items.
-The histogram (bottom) reveals that order sizes are concentrated in the range of 15–60 items, with the distribution peaking in the 25–35 item range and maintaining substantial representation through 45 items, thus motivating our focused analysis.
-On the efficiency side (top), O3D-BPP-PCT starts from low density and shows only limited improvement across the range, while GOPT and Sisyphus remain consistently and significantly below densities of \textit{Hybrid-GA (+PP)} and Extreme point.
-The latter attains comparable density trends but remains below \textit{Hybrid-GA (+PP)} on average, which maintains steady improvement and achieves the highest density across this critical range.
-On the stability side (middle), O3D-BPP-PCT remains relatively weak throughout, GOPT and Sisyphus similarly underperform, and Extreme Point, though more stable, achieves lower surface support compared to \textit{Hybrid-GA (+PP)}.
+The histogram (bottom) reveals that order sizes are concentrated in the range of 15--60 items, with the distribution peaking in the 25--35 item range and maintaining substantial representation through 45 items, thus motivating our focused analysis.
+On the efficiency side (top), O3D-BPP-PCT starts from low density and shows only limited improvement across the range, while GOPT and Sisyphus remain consistently and significantly below the densities of \textit{GENPACK (+PP)} and Extreme Point.
+The latter attains comparable density trends but remains below \textit{GENPACK (+PP)} on average, which maintains steady improvement and achieves the highest density across this critical range.
+On the stability side (middle), O3D-BPP-PCT remains relatively weak throughout, GOPT and Sisyphus similarly underperform, and Extreme Point, though more stable, achieves lower surface support than \textit{GENPACK (+PP)}.
 The latter exhibits both higher and flatter curves, reflecting its ability to preserve surface contact and structural robustness across varying order sizes.
-These qualitative trends supplement the tabular results in Table~\ref{tab:kpi-support} by showing that hybrid GA pipelines not only achieve stronger KPI averages but also maintain robustness across the distribution of order sizes.
+These qualitative trends supplement the tabular results in Table~\ref{tab:kpi-support} by showing that GENPACK pipelines not only achieve stronger KPI averages but also maintain robustness across the distribution of order sizes.